doc-jones/labby-algorithm-experiments/README.md

 # Labby Releases 1, 2 and 3

-The decision was made to break the algorithm implementaion for student team assignment into 3 steps for this Labs16 project.
+The decision was made to break the algorithm implementaion for student team assignment into 3 releases for this Labs16 project.
 * Release 1.
 Included an even distribution of students into teams.
 * Release 2.
 Will assign students to teams based upon projectroles and timezone(UTC).
 * Release 3.
 Will optimize for student's top 3 project choices.